If you are interested in applying for the program, please visit the

 Although the Graduate School does accept test scores, supporting documents, and letters of reference after the deadline and forwards them immediately to the IDE program, please remember that your application will not be reviewed until all the supporting materials are included.

 Applicants interested in the joint IDE/YSE Program must individually apply to both the Graduate School using the online application, and the School of Forestry & Environmental Studies whose application can be obtained online at the YSE website.

 Those interested in the Joint Program with the School of Public Health must apply to the School of Public Health and the Graduate School.

-You must request (either at the time of the test administration or via an additional Score Report) that your scores be released to Yale University Institution Code 3987.
+You must request (either at the time of the test administration or via an additional Score Report) that your official scores be released to Yale University Institution Code 3987.
 If you are required to enter a Department or Program code, you should use Department Code 0000 (Undecided) for the GRE.
 No paper copies of GRE score reports will be accepted.
-For the most recent details on the codes visit the Graduate School web site
+For the most recent details on the codes visit the Graduate School web site.

 The Test of English as a Foreign Language (TOEFL), also administered by the Educational Testing Service is required of all applicants whose native language is not English.
 Alternatively you may take the IETLS test.
 For more information you should visit the IELTS web site.
 Please identify Yale University Graduate School of Arts and Sciences as a recipient of your scores (there is no institution code).

 This requirement is waived only for applicants who will have received a baccalaureate degree, or its foreign equivalent, prior to matriculation at Yale, from a college or university where English is the primary language of instruction.

 If you have taken TOEFL within the last two years or are about to take it you will need to have your TOEFL scores released to us (code 3987).
 If you are required to enter a Department or Program code you should use 99 (Undecided) for the TOEFL either at the time of the test administration or via an additional Score Report.